henrlly/NeuralNetFromScratch/README.md

 # NeuralNetFromScratch
- Neural net from scratch using only numpy
+ Neural net implemented from scratch using only numpy

+## Features
+ - Linear layer
+ - ReLu
+ - Tanh
+ - Sigmoid
+ - Softmax
+ - Dropout
+ - Ensemble models
+ - Save and load models

+## To use
+Run `run.ipynb`

+Alternatively, `import nn` and call classes/functions from there

+## Potential improvements
+ - [ ] Convolutional layer
+ - [ ] L2 and L1 regularisation

+### Dependencies
+curl, tqdm, matplotlib, numpy